Seminole County Schools (K-12)

 For the second consecutive year Newsweek recognized all Seminole County High Schools in the top 3% in the nation based on the number of students enrolled in advanced placement or international baccalaureate classes.
 Orlando Business Journal ranked all SCPS high schools among the top 25 in Central Florida.

 The National School Boards Association and the Center for Digital Education recently released survey results which focused on School Boards’ use of technology.
 The survey looked at online presence, technology application allowing the public to interact with school board members, and access to information such as school board calendars, policies, and agendas.
 The School Board of Seminole County, Florida ranked number 10 nationally, First in Florida!
+In addition, here are some other Seminole County Public Schools (SCPS) points of pride:

 - College preparatory curriculum at private high schools In the region is notable for high graduation rates, challenging AP coursework, a high number of National Merit semi-finalists and graduates who matriculate to many of the most prestigious universities in the nation.